DaveBenham/VenomModules/README.md

 ### Bypass

-All outputs are constant monophonic 0V if NORSIQ INTERVALS is bypassed.
+All outputs are constant monophonic 0V if NORSIQ Chord To Scale is bypassed.

 [Return to Table Of Contents](#venom)